Exploiting SNI SSRF to Access Azure Instance Metadata Service

 Mitigations

 In this post, we demonstrate how a misconfigured proxy could potentially be used to exploit SSRF in Azure, allowing an attacker to obtain an access token within Azure environment.
 By forcing the proxy to send a valid request, an attacker can acquire a valid JWT token for the server.
 It is important to note that SSRF caused by SNI proxy miscofigurations are more versatile than typical SSRF vulnerabilities, making it possible to bypass secure by design protections for in different cloud providers.
-Additionally, emphasizing the significance of logging, including the requesting IP address of the user in web access logs and as an X-Forwarded-For HTTP request header in the onward URL request is crucial.
-While the target server may not immediately act on this information, preserving this trace can aid in forensic investigations.
+In addition, the importance of logging should be stressed.
+This includes logging the IP address of the user in web access logs and as an X-Forwarded-For HTTP request header in subsequent URL request.
+While the target server may not make use of this information right away, it may prove to be helpful in investigation afterwards.